End User Agreement

 Link or Unlink a Payment Method

 You can link or unlink a credit card, debit card or a bank account to your AO Pay account as a payment method.
 Please keep your payment method information current (i.e. credit card number and expiration date).
 If this information changes, we may update it using information and third party sources available to us without any action on your part.
 If you do not want us to update your card information, you may remove your payment method from your AO Pay account.
-If we update your payment method, we will keep any preference setting attached to such payment method.
+If we update your payment method, we will keep any preference setting attached to such payment methods.
 You may choose to confirm your card, so that we can verify that the card is valid and that you are the card owner.

 Holding an AO Pay Balance